Baron Strucker: World War II

-Strucker continued to conceal his identity, acting as Don Antonio Caballero, Emir Ali Bey, and S.H.I.E.L.D. agent John Bronson.
-He finally revealed himself as Hydra's true leader when he prepared to unleash the Death Spore bomb from Hydra Island.
-Invading the island, Nick Fury used masks to trick Strucker's men into shooting their leader.
-In a panic, Strucker ran into a chamber where nuclear processes were taking place, and was immediately incinerated.
-Soon afterwards, Fury set the Death Spore bomb to explode within Hydra Island's protective dome designed to keep the island safe from the spores, eradicating all Hydra personnel within.
+Avoiding prosecution for war crimes, Strucker is given a serum to slow his age so he can personally oversee Hydra's progress for decades to come.
+He finally reveals himself as Hydra's leader when he prepared to unleash the Death Spore bomb from Hydra Island.
+Invading the island, Nick Fury tricks Strucker's men into shooting their leader.
+In a panic, Strucker runs into a chamber where nuclear processes were taking place and is killed.